ItzelAlonsoG/Hyperblog/README.md

 * Work flow in Git.
 * A great practice.
 * Crazy tricks from the professor.
-* Creado por el increíble Platzi Team
+* Created by the amazing Platzi Team

-Inlcuye ejemplos en WINDOWS, LINUX Y MAC.
-* Disponible para todas las edades.
+* Available for all ages!

 And  like and as a kind reminder: **this readme.md it is a gossip**.
 Designed for the example.
 If you get here DONT TAKE IT SERIOUSLY y better go to [see the coruse](https://platzi.com/clases/1557-git-github/"averelcurso")